 Microsoft will start enforcing the use of Packet Level Integrity security in DCOM that is installed with the KB5004442 update starting with the June 14th, 2022 Windows updates on Windows Server 2008 and higher, Windows 10, and Windows 11.
 You'll be able to disable the requirement via a registry entry until March 2023, afterwards it will be mandatory.

 If you are on older operating systems, you may not be affected but by running an unsupported OS and software, your business is taking non-trivial cybersecurity risks.
-You must consider updating, switching to OPC UA, and or using an OPC tunneling solution between now and March 2023.
+You must consider updating, switching to OPC UA, and or using an OPC tunneling solution BEFORE March 14, 2023.

-The OPC UA standards no longer use DCOM, instead using a secure, TCP/IP single port based, encrypted, authenticated connection between clients and servers.
+The OPC UA standards do NOT use DCOM, instead using a secure, TCP/IP single port based, encrypted, authenticated connection between clients and servers.
 If your OPC applications support OPC UA, you need to be migrating to using those interfaces.
 Software Toolbox's OPC products support OPC UA, many since 2008, and are robust, resilient and ready to switch over from DA.

 With Microsoft's efforts to harden the security on DCOM, which ramp up to the March 2023 planned change that will make hardened DCOM security mandatory on currently supported operating systems, you need to make a plan to update your OPC Classic applications.
 Whether that's to use OPC UA or replace DCOM with some form of tunneling, you need to make a plan.
 Your Software Toolbox products already support OPC UA, but you should be on the latest version, which is a free upgrade if you are on support & maintenance, which can also be re-instated if needed.